BerkeleyLab/upcxx/INSTALL.md

-This version of UPC++ supports GPUDirect RDMA (GDR) acceleration of memory kinds data transfers on selected platforms using modern NVIDIA-branded GPUs with Mellanox-branded InfiniBand or HPE Slingshot network hardware.
+This version of UPC++ supports GPUDirect RDMA (GDR) acceleration of memory kinds data transfers on selected platforms using modern NVIDIA-branded GPUs with NVIDIA- or Mellanox-branded InfiniBand or HPE Slingshot network hardware.
 This support requires one of the following native network conduit configurations, and the current/default version of GASNet-EX:

-* ibv-conduit with recent Mellanox-branded InfiniBand network hardware
+* ibv-conduit with recent NVIDIA/Mellanox-branded InfiniBand network hardware
 * ofi-conduit on HPE Cray EX with HPE Slingshot-11 (cxi provider)
 * ofi-conduit on HPE Cray EX with HPE Slingshot-10 (verbs provider)